Soho: Restaurants and clubs

+have dined with his mistress, Lillie Langtry) and Oscar Wilde.
+The restaurant survived both World Wars without incident, and was regularly visited by Agatha Christie and Bing Crosby.

 In the 20th century, several Soho pubs and private members clubs gained notoriety for both their proprietors and clientele.
-Clive Jennings says of regular clientele such as Jeffrey Barnard and Francis Bacon that "the lethal triangle of The French, The Coach & Horses and The Colony were the staging points of the Dean Street shuffle, with occasional forays into other joints such as The Gargoyle or the Mandrake ...
+Clive Jennings says of regular clientele such as journalist Jeffrey Barnard and artist Francis Bacon that "the lethal triangle of The French, The Coach & Horses and The Colony were the staging points of the Dean Street shuffle, with occasional forays into other joints such as The Gargoyle or the Mandrake ...
 The Groucho or Blacks".
 Christopher Howse notes of the coterie of bohemian heavy drinkers that "There was no worry about pensions in Soho.
 People didn't live that long."

 The Gargoyle Club opened at 69 Dean Street in 1925.
 It was founded by the socialite the Hon David Tennant as a place where writers, artists and musicians could mingle with the upper crust and eat and drink at affordable prices for the next three decades.
 In May 1979 the Gargoyle's uppermost room started hosting a weekly club-night on Saturdays called the Comedy Store, which made the reputations of many of the UK's upcoming "alternative comedians".
 Among the original lineup here were Alexei Sayle, Rik Mayall and Adrian Edmondson who broke away in 1980 to establish The Comic Strip team at Raymond's Revue Bar, before they found wider recognition with the series The Comic Strip Presents on Channel 4.
 The Gargoyle's success and Bohemian clientele led to other restaurants being founded around Soho, including the Eiffel Tower and Bellotti's.

 During the 1970s the building at 69 Dean Street housed another nightspot in its cellars, initially known as Billy's, and run by Soho's only Jamaican club owner, Vince Howard.
 The Blitz Kids, a group of London clubgoers who spearheaded the New Romantic movement in the early 1980s, originally met at Billy's.
 The club changed its name to Gossip's and became part of London's clubland heritage by spawning several weekly club-nights that influenced British music and fashion during the 1980s.
+Soho contains numerous restaurants influenced by historical patterns of migration in London.
+The area includes establishments associated with Italian and French communities, as well as Asian and Middle Eastern cuisines.

 Gerrard Street is the centre of London's Chinatown, and along with Lisle Street and Little Newport Street, house a mix of import companies, oriental food shops and restaurants.
 Street festivals are held throughout the year, particularly on the Chinese New Year.
 In March 2022, Cadbury opened a temporary vegan chocolate shop at 15 Bateman Street.